tim-learn/awesome-test-time-adaptation/README.md

 - [Test-Time Prior Adaptation (TTPA)](./TTA-TTPA.md)

+## Datasets
+A list of commonly used datasets in TTA is available in [Google Sheets](https://docs.google.com/spreadsheets/d/10tOlFDA5hLSpyv5Wv8zRcXSbUEDLfxP-YhU82AZvYJo/edit?usp=sharing).

 ## Citation
 If you find our survey and repository useful for your research, please consider citing our paper:
 ```bibtex